jennyardrey/weird-number-machine/README.md

 When i have finished the user will be able to use the Weird Number Machine via a web app.

 To-do:
+- write a function to create array of proper divisors of any given number - completed
+- write a function to add up numbers in an array and compare the sum to a given number to see if it is greater - completed
+- write a function to see if any combination of the array can add up exactly to the number - completed

-- Combine my functions to create a program that takes one number and returns a boolean
+- Combine my functions to create a program that takes one number and returns a boolean depending on if it is weird - completed
 - make a front end UI that would allow someone to input a number and get a result